xzhang03/NidaqGUI/README.md

 ![Optophotometry](https://github.com/xzhang03/NidaqGUI/blob/master/Schemes/Optophotometry.png)
 One photometry pulse and one opto pulse.
 Photometry pulse width and cycle lengths are changeable in arduino (T1, TPeriod1).
 Opto parameters are changeable in Matlab through serial communicaiton (T2, TPeriod2), so can be changed on an experiment-by-experiment basis.
 TPeriod2 must be an integer multiplier of TPeriod1.
 Max T2 is [TPeriod1 - T1].
 Opto train lengths and train periods are also adjustable in terms of number of pulses.
 The opto pulses immediately follow the offset of photometry pulse to allow max time following an opto pulse for LED to dim (LEDs don't dim instantly).
 Intensities are controlled by the current limiting resistors of the LED drivers.

+***Pure optogenetics***
+You can use channel 2 for pure optogenetic stimulations.
+Pulse widths are adjustable to a max value of TPeriod1.
+In this mode, TPeriod1 is adjustable at a resolution of 0.1 ms to a max value of 51 ms. Please use caution and follow the following rules.

+1. The final pulse frequency is determined by TPeriod1 as well as by frequency modulator (a value that sets TPeriod2/TPeriod1).
+  >For example, 10 Hz stimulation can be written as TPeriod1 = 20 ms and freqmod = 5 (stim comes on once every 5 x 20 ms).
+  >15 Hz stimulation can be written as TPeriod1 = 11.1 ms and freqmod = 6 (stim comes on once every 6 x 11.1 ms).
+  >20 Hz stimulation can be written as TPeriod1 = 10 ms and freqmod = 5 (stim comes on once every 5 x 10 ms).
+  >30 Hz stimulation can be written as TPeriod1 = 11.1 ms and freqmod = 3 (stim comes on once every 3 x 11.1 ms).
+3. TPeriod1 is operationally defined as the sum of PulseCycle1 and PulseCycle2.
+For normal usage, you can set PulseCycle1 to 0 and PulseCycle2 to whatever value that can be used for the stimulation frequency of choice (see 1 for examples).
+For maximum cycle time, set both values to 25.5 ms to obtain TPeriod1 = 51 ms.
+4. Changing TPeriod1 will also affect the train cycle, which by default assumes TPeriod1 = 20 ms. If you double TPeriod1, you should half the traincycle value that is uploaded to microcontroller in order for the final train cycle time (in real time units) to remain the same.

 **Same-color optophotometry**
 ![Scoptophotometry](https://github.com/xzhang03/NidaqGUI/blob/master/Schemes/SCoptophotometry.png)